brunorijsman/quantum-internet-hackathon-2022/docs/qne-adk-implementation.md

 -   [The NetSquid documentation](https://docs.netsquid.org/latest-release/)
     (requires registration).

+TODO: Describe SquidASM

+TODO: Mention the real quantum network and the Quantum Internet Alliance

 # Running the distributed quantum Fourier transformation implemented in QNE-ADK

 This is just a minimal place holder so that everyone can try running a basic QNE-ADK program.